SummerSlam (1998): Reception

-The event has received positive reviews from critics.
+The event has received positive reviews from critics, as many consider it the show that permanently turned the tide of the Monday Night War with World Championship Wrestling (WCW) in the WWF's favor.

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 7.0 [Good], stating, "I’d call this one of the better SummerSlam events in history.
 The only thing that I found truly bad was the overly long Oddities tag.
 The other two tag matches were both lackluster but not terrible.
 The rest of the show rules though.
 You have arguably the best Taker/Austin match, a surprisingly good opener, the cool Lion’s Den match, a good Hair vs. Hair match and of course, the standout Ladder match that helped make two of the biggest stars in company history."

 In 2018, Chris of Retro Pro Wrestling gave the event a rating of Outstanding, stating, "By far one of the better Summerslams in the event's history up to that point, there wasn't a single bad match on the card tonight.
 OK, so the Oddities/Kai En Tai comedy spot wasn't to everyone's liking, but it was harmless fun and this fan enjoyed it just fine.
 Elsewhere, we got good matches from D'Lo/Val, X-Pac/Jarrett and Austin/Taker, whilst Triple H and The Rock stole the show long before stealing the show became the prerogative of modern performers.
 Overall, an outstanding show that is definitely worth watching."

 In 2022, John Canton of TJRWrestling gave the event a rating of 8/10, stating, "Good matches all night long plus the breakout ladder match by Hunter and Rock make this one of the better SummerSlams ever.
 Fun to watch when it happened and still brings a smile to my face nearly 20 years later."